SuperNETorg/iguana-gui-tests/README.md

 Allow .sh scripts in daemon_scripts dir to execute as binaries

-Coind are running in regtest mode to eliminate issues with latency and precise assertions.
+Coind are running in regtest mode to eliminate latency issues

 https://bitcoin.org/en/developer-examples#regtest-mode